The Next Big Focus In The Russia Investigations: Social Media

 And there'll be much more: The chairman of the Senate Intelligence Committee has said he wants to hold a public hearing next month on Moscow's efforts to manipulate social media as part of its election interference.

-Before that, representatives from Twitter are scheduled to meet with Intelligence Committee staff members on next week to talk about the role their company played.
+Before that, representatives from Twitter are scheduled to meet with Intelligence Committee staff members next week to talk about the role their company played.

 The moves on Capitol Hill follow concerns that the social media giants have been less than forthcoming about how Russia may have used their platforms to try to undermine the American election.